 Sesame Lane is a family-owned group of early education services that has been proudly supporting families for over 30 years.
-The company maintains a network of 14 childcare centers and a large population of frontline employees.
+The company maintains a network of 14 childcare centres and a large population of frontline employees.

 We spoke to Kerri Smith, Head of Sesame Lane, to discuss the company’s journey with Reward Gateway and the key challenges the platform is helping to solve, specifically around employee engagement and retention.